casparwb/Syzygy.jl/README.md

 > In astronomy, a syzygy (/ˈsɪzədʒi/ SIZ-ə-jee; from Ancient Greek συζυγία (suzugía) 'union, yoke') is a roughly straight-line configuration of three or more celestial bodies in a gravitational system.

-`Syzygy.jl` is a [Julia](https://julialang.org/) code for simulating and visualizing the dynamics of hierarchical multistar systems.
-This package is being developed by someone with very little experience in software development, and is not meant for use by the general public.
+`Syzygy.jl` is a high-performance few-body simulator written in [Julia](https://julialang.org/).
+This code is mainly aimed at simulating and visualizing the dynamics of hierarchical multistar systems, but it also supports non-hierarchical few-body systems.

+> [!CAUTION]
+> This package is still being developed, so certain features may not work as expected.
+If you want to use this package, please ensure that you perform tests to ensure that your results are to be expected.

 The package uses the [DifferentialEquations.jl](https://diffeq.sciml.ai/) ecosystem to solve the governing differential equations.
 This makes the package highly performant and flexible, allowing for, e.g., both fixed and adaptive timestepping with adjustable error tolerances, and the flexibility of callbacks for code injection.